Closing the Gap: An Imperative for Paid Family Leave

 As of 2023, only 27% of private sector workers and 28% of state and local government workers in the U.S. had access to paid family leave benefits.
 This is significantly lower than other high-income countries, where paid leave is often guaranteed by law.
 The absence of a federal mandate has led to substantial disparities in access to paid leave, with only 13 states and the District of Columbia having implemented some form of guaranteed paid family and medical leave legislation.

 Research indicates that paid family leave is associated with numerous benefits, including decreased infant mortality rates, improved physical and mental health for new parents, and greater financial security for caregivers.
-For instance, new mothers who take paid leave are 54% more likely to report wage increases and are more likely to stay in the workforce compared to those who do not or cannot take leave
+For instance, new mothers who take paid leave are 54% more likely to report wage increases and are more likely to stay in the workforce compared to those who do not or cannot take leave.

 To better navigate our discussion, it’s important to define key terms associated with paid family leave and understand the existing federal legislation.